ORNL/cpp-proposals-pub/D1673/blas_interface.md

   * Removed over- and underflow requirement for `vector_norm2`.

-  * If any matrix or vector dimension compatibility checks can be done at compile time, check them at compile time (via Mandates clause).
+  * *Mandate* any extent compatibility checks that can be done at compile time.

 ### Over- and underflow wording for vector 2-norm